Baldwin St vs Ffordd Pen Llech: Dunedinites ramp up efforts to nab steepest street title

 "They haven't measured it on the centreline and when you're designing a road, all road design manuals when you're talking about road gradient they measure centreline gradient."

-To some that might sound like a conspiracy theory, but RNZ checked with Guinness World Records and it turned out the measurement was taken from the inside verge of the road, which was permitted within the guidelines but provided a huge disadvantage for straight roads like Baldwin Street.
+To some that might sound like a conspiracy theory, but RNZ checked with Guinness World Records and it turned out the measurement was taken from the inside verge of the road, which was permitted within the guidelines but provided a huge disadvantage for straight roads like Baldwin St.

 To demonstrate the point, Stoff - who is a licensed surveyor for Clark Fortune McDonald - took the measurements of a similarly steep and curvy street in Dunedin.

-The gradient on the inside verge of a curve on Lancefield Street, in Balaclava across town, was 33.2 percent - very close to Baldwin Street's previously record-holding gradient of 35 percent.
+The gradient on the inside verge of a curve on Lancefield St, in Balaclava across town, was 33.2 per cent - very close to Baldwin St's previously record-holding gradient of 35 per cent.

-But taken from the centreline that gradient dropped to only 26 percent - demonstrating his point about the new record holder in Wales.
+But taken from the centreline that gradient dropped to only 26 per cent - demonstrating his point about the new record holder in Wales.

 Stoff said he did not expect Guinness World Records would change their guidelines, so he proposed another solution.